-Today I will share one that I personally use with my other half.
-And it’s a pretty basic concept which almost any couple can use as well.
+But today I will share one that I personally use with my other half.
+And it’s a pretty basic concept which almost any couple can use.

-In this article, you’ll find a section where I detail the exact tools that I use personally and a downloadable Excel sheet which you can use to talk to your partner and (hopefully) start using over this Easter weekend!
+In this article, you’ll find a section where I detail the exact tools that I use personally and a downloadable Excel sheet that you can use to talk to your partner and (hopefully) start using over this weekend!